 What does the course aim to achieve?

-- understanding the purpose of a text.
+- understanding the purpose of a text

-- understanding the audience a text is written for.
+- understanding the audience a text is written for

-- explaining the effects of language and structure.
+- explaining the effects of language and structure

-- understanding writers’ choices, such as point of view.
+- understanding writers’ choices, such as point of view

-- being able to retrieve information.
+- being able to retrieve information

-One of the key elements of the Accelerating Progress course is that it develops whole-text understanding – an important requirement of the new GCSE.
-Without this, the learners will struggle to analyse the effects of language and compare writers’ ideas and perspectives in a way that helps them score well in the exam.
+One of the key elements of the Accelerating Progress course is that it develops whole-text understanding – an important requirement of the current GCSE.
+Without this, the learners struggle to analyse the effects of language and compare writers’ ideas and perspectives in a way that helps them score well in the exam.